Are you thinking about investing in Litecoin? You probably think Litecoin has potential. But you need to make sure you keep your Litecoin safe.

 - Good level of security when compared to web wallets

-- Unlike many wallets, Exodus is great wallet for many different cryptocurrencies – including Litecoin.
+- Unlike many wallets, Exodus is a great wallet for many different cryptocurrencies – including Litecoin.

 - Has recovery options so your wallet is safe even if your PC gets stolen or breaks.

-- Gives you more control over the private and public key to your wallet.
+- It gives you more control over the private and public key to your wallet.

 - Exodus allows you to exchange cryptocurrencies with one another using Shapeshift.

 - The platform is always online and connected to the internet.
 This makes it easier for hackers to gain access to your funds when compared to offline storage options.

 - You must be wary of viruses on your computer and make sure you have anti-virus software installed.

 - You can’t set your transfer fee manually like other wallet platforms.
 This makes transaction fees more expensive.